 The transportation network serving this area will require high quality transit improvements as well as additional road infrastructure to support the potential development envisioned by this Plan.
-The Plan recommends major infrastructure projects, including a Bus Rapid Transit network, which are phased to support future growth.
-A biennial monitoring program will assess the pace of development and the need for infrastructure delivery.
+The Plan recommends major infrastructure projects, including a Bus Rapid Transit network.

 Traffic Modeling Analysis